2021 Hong Kong Charter: Removal by Wix

 In late May to early June, 2021, Hong Kong police requested Wix, the then-service provider of 2021 Hong Kong Charter's website, to take down the site on the grounds of violating the Hong Kong national security law.
 It went offline shortly after.
 On 3 June, Wix replied and apologized on Twitter that 2021 Hong Kong Charter was mistakenly removed and had returned normal.

 Blockage in Hong Kong

 Since 18 June 2021, some local ISP users reported they could not browse the website of 2021 Hong Kong Charter.
 Sources said local ISP received order from the police and prevented users from accessing the website from 18 June.
 Initiators of the website said it was blocked on 19 June.
 Police refused to comment.

 Controversies

-The security bureau of Hong Kong said Hong Kong national security law is effective even in overseas.
+The security bureau of Hong Kong said Hong Kong national security law is applicable overseas.
 Initiators of the charter would still be arrested if they violate the law.